C.R.A.F.T.

 Here are a few of our favorite car snacks

-• Apples (Whole apples are the best because they are not messy and take little kids a long time to eat.)
+- Apples (Whole apples are the best because they aren’t messy and take longer to eat.)

 2. Cooler Bag Car Snacks

 We use a medium sized soft cooler so that it can fit on the floor in the middle of the back seat of the car.
 We also love this kind of cooler for bringing snacks and drinks to the beach.
 At some point on the road trip, we grab a bag of ice from the gas station to keep our cooler cool.
 Plus my kids love ice cubes!
-(This cooler is very similar to the one that we use.)
+(This is the cooler we use!)

 Road trip cooler snacks